JuelleRTK/CM515-2026/modules/wk_04_programming_basics/README.md

 ## Session 1, Monday Feb.
 9
 Students will become familiar with:
+* Variables and variable types
+* Built-in Python functions
+* Code structure and commenting
-* TBD
+* Indexing

 ### Assignments
-Complete the exercises in `020926_CM515_Assisgnment.ipynb` and submit as an assignment on GitHub
+Complete the exercises in `020926_CM515_Assisgnment.ipynb` and submit as an assignment on Canvas.

 ## Session 2, Wednesday Feb.
 11
 Students will become familiar with: